Written By Dr Andrew Logan Wellington Eye Centres Ophthalmologist

-There are two treatments which are becoming increasingly popular, which you should consider if you or your child is becoming more myopic.
+There are two increasingly popular treatments, which you should consider if you or your child myopia is increasing.
 These two treatments are becoming increasingly available from many optometrists and ophthalmologists (eye surgeons).

-The first treatment involves the use of drops containing a substance called Atropine.
-Atropine has been used for many years in eye care to dilate the pupil when examining the eyes.
-The drops, as well as dilating the pupil, also temporarily relax the focusing muscles, which will make it more difficult to focus close distances.
-It has been known for some time that using atropine drops will slow or halt progression of myopia.
-This treatment was not used a lot initially as full strength Atropine drops causes increased light sensitivity due to the dilated pupil,making reading and close work very difficult.
-Fortunately, it has been found that low strength Atropine drops, which do not affect reading or dilate the pupil, are very effective at halting progression of myopia, and can safely be used in children for long periods of time.
+The first treatment involves the use of drops containing a substance called atropine.
+Atropine dilates the pupil.
+As well as dilating the pupil, the drops also temporarily relax the focusing muscles, which will make it more difficult to focus close distances.
+Full strength atropine drops cause increased light sensitivity due to the dilated pupil; making reading and close work very difficult.
+So initially this treatment was not used a lot, although it has been known for some time that using atropine drops will slow or halt progression of myopia.
+Fortunately, it has been found that low strength atropine drops, which do not affect reading or dilate the pupil, are very effective at halting progression of myopia, and can safely be used in children for long periods of time.